The ultimate MUNICH oktoberfest 2025 guide

 WHAT IS OKTOBERFEST?

-• Of those guests the majority are from Munich and the state of Bavaria (around 70%) followed by beer lovers from Germany, and the surrounding countries of Austria, France, Italy and Switzerland.
-From outside Europe many guests come from the USA, UK, Australia and Brazil,
+• Of those visitors, the majority are from Munich and the state of Bavaria (around 70%) followed by beer lovers from Germany, and the surrounding countries of Austria, France, Italy and Switzerland.
+From outside Europe many guests come from the USA, UK, Australia and Brazil.

 • Almost all guests dress in traditional Oktoberfest costumes, which for men is the lederhosen and for women a dirndl,

-• The guests drink 7.3 million litres of beer (which is unimpressive when you think that at our Stoketoberfest campsite around 8000 guests drink 150,000 litres of beer).
+• Guests drink 7 million litres of beer (which is unimpressive when you think that at our Stoketoberfest campsite around 8000 guests drink 150,000 litres of beer).

 WHERE IS OKTOBERFEST?

-Munich’s Oktoberfest is held in the Theresienwiese fairgrounds, which are approximately one kilometre from the Hauptbahnhof (Central Station).
+Munich’s Oktoberfest is held in the Theresienwiese fairgrounds, also known as the Oktoberfest grounds, which are approximately one kilometre from the Hauptbahnhof (Central Station).
 Other nearby train stations are the Hackerbrücke S-Bahn Station, and the Theresienwiese U-Bahn Station, which is located on the edge of the fairgrounds themselves.
 Munich is the capital of the German state of Bavaria, and near the German cities of Nuremberg, Regensburg and Füssen (home of the famous Neuschwanstein Castle) and Salzburg and Innusbruk in Austria.

 From within Munich the best way to arrive at Oktoberfest is by walking, by S-Bahn or U-Bahn train, or in a taxi or Uber rideshare.
 You can easily arrive in Munich by train, including Germany’s high-speed ICE train, or by bus arriving at the central bus station (next to the Oktoberfest).
 From further afield there are plenty of flights arriving at Munich Airport.